2. KEY DEFINITIONS

 2.8 Data Processing Agreement

 A contract between a Data Controller and a Data Processor, which will be entered into before the Data Processor begins processing personal data on behalf of the Data Controller, and which set out the responsibilities of both parties in respect of that processing, as well as any indemnities required by the parties.

 Information created, received and maintained as evidence and information by an organisation or person in pursuance of legal obligations or in the transaction of business.
 (Records Management Standard BS ISO 15489)

 The notice used by a Data Controller to provide a Data Subject with information relevant to the processing of their personal data, usually at the time of its collection.
-The University has fair processing notices for staff and students available.
+The University has Privacy Notices for staff and students available.